 If you need to cancel a reservation, please do so by calling us at 232-6100, at least one hour before your scheduled pick-up time.

 ADA Complementary Service is not offered on Sundays, or on the major holidays: Christmas, New Year’s Day, Memorial Day, Fourth of July, Labor Day, and Thanksgiving or on a Monday when the Holiday falls on Sunday.

-The fare for SET service is equal to two (2) times the regular fixed-route fare for a comparable trip and is by zones as follows:
+The fare for ADA Complementary Service is equal to two (2) times the regular fixed-route fare for a comparable trip and is by zones as follows: